ysmood/nofs/readme.md

     {
     	# The current working directory to search.
     	cwd: ''

+    	# Whether to include the root directory or not.
+    	isIncludeRoot: true

     	# Whehter to follow symbol links or not.
     	isFollowLink: true